stereolabs/zed-ros2-interfaces/README.md

  - Skeleton2D
  - Skeleton3D

-You can get more information reading the [Stereolabs online documentation](https://www.stereolabs.com/docs/ros2/zed-node/)
+You can get more information by reading the [Stereolabs online documentation](https://www.stereolabs.com/docs/ros2/zed-node/)

 ## Custom Services

  - SetPose
  - StartSvoRec

-You can get more information reading the [Stereolabs online documentation](https://www.stereolabs.com/docs/ros2/zed-node/#services)
+You can get more information by reading the [Stereolabs online documentation](https://www.stereolabs.com/docs/ros2/zed-node/#services)